isomerpages/moe-sls/_student-user-guide/Discover/(3) Attempt Self Study Resources (New).md

 <p>Note: Should you Reattempt the Lesson, responses from your previous attempt will be deleted.
 To keep a copy of your responses, make a copy of the Lesson before reattempting.</p>

-<li>To revisit this Lesson, you can access it from your Self-Study List <a href="hyperlink access self-study list">hyperlink access self-study list</a>.
+<li>To revisit this Lesson, you can access it from your Self-Study List <a target="_blank" href="/student-user-guide/discover/access-self-study-resources/"> access self-study list</a>.
 Your previous responses will be saved.</li>
 </ol>

 <h2>Attempt Class Group Resources</h2>